balbuf/composer-wp/README.md

   This option allows Composer-WP to automatically replace the `wp-content` directory that comes with the WordPress core files with a symlink to the directory set in `wp-content-path`.
 This allows the WordPress core files to be cleared and reinstalled as necessary without affecting any other packages.
 Whenever WordPress core is updated, the symlink will be restored.
+Note that the original `wp-content` directory included in the WordPress core release is deleted, meaning if you wish to use the sample WordPress themes (e.g. "twentysixteen") or plugins, you'll have to require them separately in `composer.json`.

 * **mu-plugin-autoloader** (_default:_ `true`)